Merry Christmas, Drake & Josh

 Merry Christmas, Drake & Josh (also known as Drake & Josh: Best Christmas Ever) is a 2008 American Christmas comedy television film based on the Nickelodeon sitcom Drake & Josh.
 Drake Bell, Josh Peck, Miranda Cosgrove, Nancy Sullivan, and Jonathan Goldstein reappear as their respective characters, with several recurring characters from the TV series also reappearing.
-The movie aired on Nickelodeon a year after the show's original end in 2007.

-The film premiered on December 5, 2008, as a Nickelodeon Original Movie.
+The film premiered on December 5, 2008 as a Nickelodeon Original Movie, a year after the show's original end in 2007.
 It was the third most viewed TV movie on cable behind High School Musical 2 and Wizards of Waverly Place: The Movie, both owned by Disney Channel.

 Plot

 As Christmas approaches, Walter and Audrey leave for a tropical vacation, leaving their kids, Drake, Josh, and Megan, alone at home.
-Drake plans to hold a party on the roof of Josh’s workplace, the Premiere theater.
-Josh’s boss Helen approves on the condition that Drake dresses as Santa at the mall.
+Drake plans to hold a party on the roof of Josh's workplace, the Premiere Theater.
+Josh's boss, Helen, approves on the condition that Drake dresses as Santa at the mall.
 While hiding from a woman looking to kiss him, Drake accidentally makes an unbreakable promise to a little girl named Mary Alice to give her family the best Christmas ever.

 The party is crashed by uninvited guests whom Josh calls the cops on, but a mix-up results in Josh getting arrested.
 He bonds with his cellmate, Bludge, who pretends to beat Josh up to maintain his tough-guy image in front of the other convicts.
 Knowing he must fulfill his promise after Mary Alice tells him about her sick foster mom and busy foster dad, Drake attempts to break out Josh to help him, only to get caught and arrested.
-Acting as Drake and Josh’s lawyer, Helen informs the judge of Drake’s promise to Mary Alice, who decides they will not be sent to jail as long as they fulfill it.
-Afterwards, they meet their cruel and embittered parole officer Perry Gilbert, who says he will take a vote from Mary Alice’s foster family if they had the best Christmas ever; if any of them vote “no”, Drake and Josh go back to jail.
+Acting as Drake and Josh's lawyer, Helen informs the judge of Drake's promise to Mary Alice, who decides they will not be sent to jail as long as they fulfill it.
+Afterwards, they meet their cruel and embittered parole officer, Perry Gilbert, who says he will take a vote from Mary Alice's foster family if they had the best Christmas ever; if any of them vote "no", Drake and Josh go back to jail.

-The duo meet Mary Alice’s foster family, which include frequently feuding twins Lily and Violet, foreign boy Zigfee who speaks an unknown language, know-it-all Trey, and Mary Alice’s rebellious, loner older brother Luke.
-Gilbert sabotages the duo’s attempts to give Mary Alice’s family the best Christmas ever, so Drake bribes Megan with his friend Trevor’s rare Royal Smith oboe passed down from his grandfather.
-Megan agrees, but reneges upon discovering it was a lie.
+The duo meets Mary Alice's foster family, which includes frequently feuding twins Lily and Violet, foreign boy Zigfee who speaks an unknown language, know-it-all Trey, and Mary Alice's rebellious, loner older brother Luke.
+Gilbert sabotages the duo's attempts to give Mary Alice's family the best Christmas ever, so Drake bribes Megan with his friend Trevor's rare Royal Smith oboe passed down from his grandfather.
+Megan agrees but reneges upon discovering it was a fake.